Reproducing PROC SEQDESIGN survival designs in gsDesign

 - Schoenfeld formula for required number of events

-- Sample size formula: \(N = \text{ACCRATE} \times \text{ACCTIME} = 15 \times 18 = 270\) (fixed)
+- Fixed accrual rate and duration, so the maximum sample size is \(N = \text{ACCRATE} \times \text{ACCTIME} = 15 \times 18 = 270\)

 - Hazard ratio \(HR = 0.01733 / 0.03466 = 0.5\)